May 21-22, 2014

 Dose Response Advisory Committee (DRAC)

 The workshop sponsors include state, federal, industry, and NGO representatives.
-The Dose-Response Advisory Committee represents the various sponsors and has final decision in the development of workshop structure and charge questions, and the recruitment of presenters, after consultation with the ARA Steering Committee and Science Panel.
+The Dose-Response Advisory Committee has members of non-profit, state and federal government, including U.S. EPA, and industry.
+The DRAC represents the various sponsors and has final decision in the development of workshop structure and charge questions, and the recruitment of presenters, after consultation with the ARA Steering Committee and Science Panel.

 Link to sponsor organizations